Individual Visit Descriptions

 Visit 7 focused on diabetes, osteoporosis, and cognitive function.
-All survivors who participated in Visit 4 or Visit 5 were invited back to the clinic in Rancho Bernardo to repeat the measurements taken at the earlier visits, including a 2-hr oral glucose tolerance test, ECG, retinal photograph, bone density of the spine and hip, kyphosis measurements, body composition by whole body DXA scan and bioelectric impedance, cognitive function tests and the usual battery of questionnaires and other health measurements (height, weight, blood pressure, blood lipids, etc).
+Recruitment targeted all survivors who participated in Visit 4 or Visit 5, but also included 53 newly recruited age-eligible participants from the community, and 198 participants who were enrolled at Visit 1 but did not attend Visits 4 or 5.
+Measurements included a 2-hr oral glucose tolerance test, ECG, retinal photograph, bone density of the spine and hip, vertebral x-ray, kyphosis measurements, body composition by whole body DXA scan and bioelectric impedance, cognitive function tests and the usual battery of questionnaires and other health measurements (height, weight, blood pressure, blood lipids, etc).
 Hearing acuity was assessed.
-Biomarkers measured: IGF-1 (clinical laboratory); estrogen metabolites (N=131 non-estrogen using women).
-There were 1,781 participants at Visit 7; 1082 females, 699 males; age range 31-98, mean 71.5 yrs; 14% (n=251) of Visit 7 participants were not at Visit 4 or Visit 5; almost all of these were recruited from the Visit 1 cohort, 53 were new age-eligible recruits from the Rancho Bernardo community.
+Biomarkers measured: IGF-1 (clinical laboratory).
+There were 1,781 participants at Visit 7; 1082 women, 699 men; age range 31-98, mean 71.5 yrs.

 Visit 8 (1997-1999)

 All RBS members who participated in Visit 5 or 7 were invited back to the clinic in Rancho Bernardo to repeat many measurements taken at the earlier visits including fasting glucose, ECG, bone density of the spine and hip, kyphosis measurements, body composition, and other health measurements (height, weight, blood pressure, blood lipids, etc).
 The oral glucose tolerance test and retinal photographs were NOT repeated.
-New tests included measures of cardiovascular health: carotid ultrasound, cardiac output (ejection fraction) and vascular compliance (resistance).
+New tests included measures of cardiovascular health: carotid ultrasound, cardiac output (ejection fraction) and vascular compliance.
 Biomarkers measured: 25-hydroxyvitamin D, 1,25-dihydroxy-vitamin D, PTH, OPG, RANKL, endothelin-1.
-There were 1096 participants at Visit 8; 676 females, 420 males; age range 38-97, mean 74.3 yrs.
+There were 1096 participants at Visit 8; 676 women, 420 men; age range 38-97, mean 74.3 yrs.

 Visit 9 (1999-2002)

 Participants targeted for participation in Visit 10 were age 65 and older and had a bone scan from a previous study and a vertebral x-ray from either Visit 8 or 9.
 Repeat measurements of spine and hip BMD and spine radiographs were obtained, and other medical and functional status measurements were reassessed.
-A new DXA method to diagnose vertebral fractures was measured for the first time.
+A new DXA method to diagnose vertebral fractures (VFA – vertebral fracture assessment) was measured for the first time.
 The battery of cognitive function tests was repeated.
 Biomarkers measured: bone markers – serum and urine NTX, serum P1NP.
-There were 870 participants at Visit 10; 526 females, 344 males; age range 43-100, mean 74.0 yrs.
+There were 870 participants at Visit 10; 526 women, 344 men; age range 43-100, mean 74.0 yrs.

 Visit 11 (2007-2009)

-Surviving RBS participants who had at least 3 prior DXA scans were invited back to obtain repeat measurements of cognitive function and bone mineral density, as well as many other clinical, behavioral and functional data, including predictors of bone loss, kyphosis, bone size and strength, fracture, functional limitations and comorbidity.
-There were 733 participants at Visit 11; 420 females, 313 males; age range 48-105, mean 76.0 yrs.
+Surviving RBS participants who had at least 3 prior DXA scans were invited back to obtain repeat measurements of cognitive function and bone mineral density, as well as many other clinical, behavioral and functional data, including predictors of bone loss, kyphosis, bone size and strength, fracture, pulmonary function, functional limitations and comorbidity.
+There were 733 participants at Visit 11; 420 women, 313 men; age range 48-105, mean 76.0 yrs.

 RBS Sub Studies for measurement of coronary artery calcification